sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ### Events APIs
 The libswsscommon will have the APIs for reporting & receiving.
-1. To report an event.
+1. To publish an event.
 2. To receive events.
-3. Event is reported with source, tag and optionally additional params.
+3. Event is published with source, tag and optionally additional params.
-4. The reporting supports multiple subscribers/receivers.
-The reporting API is transparent to listening subscribers.
+4. The publishing supports multiple subscribers/receivers.
+The publishing API is transparent to listening subscribers.
 The subscribers could come and go anytime.
 5. The subscribers call receive events API.
 This supports all publishing sources transparently.
 The publishing sources could come and go anytime.
 6. The receiving API supports filtering by source.
-A receiver may choose to receive events from "BGP" & "SWSS" sources only.
+For an example, a receiver may choose to receive events from "BGP" & "SWSS" sources only.
 7. The events are sequenced internally to assess missed messages by receivers.
-8. The events reported are validated against YANG schema.
+8. The events published are validated against YANG schema.
 Any invalid messages is reported via syslog & event for alerting.

 ### Event detection
 1. The method of detection can be any.
 2. This can vary across events.
 3. The events could be reported at run time by the individual components, like orchagent, syncd.
 The code is updated to call the event-publish API.
-4. The events could be detected from syslog messages.
+4. The events could be inferred indirectly from syslog messages.
 The rsyslog plugin could be an option for live reporting, which can parse syslog messages as they arrive and raise events for messages that indicate an event.
 5. There can be multiple event detectors running under different scopes (host/containers), concurrently.

 ### Event local persistence
-1. A service will record the events in redis, using a new EVENTS-DB.
+1. A service will record the events in redis in a new DB, "EVENTS-DB".
 3. This service will receive events at 10k/sec, but updates to redis will be periodic as every N seconds, to ensure minimal impact to control plane.
 4. The periodic update will record only the last incidence of an event for repeated events.
 5. The latency between receiving the event to redis-update can vary between 0 to N, where N is the pause between 2 updates.